Pensions in Germany Explained:

 Our Private Pension Plan

-A promise for a certain growth rate is simply not possible, but we can share with you what the longest time series in the world tell us in an unbiased way, what outlook is in line with insights from the economic profession, and what is "baloney".
+A promise of a certain growth rate is not possible, but we can share with you what the longest time series in the world tells us in an unbiased way, what outlook is in line with insights from the economic profession, and what is “baloney.”

 In addition, there is always a certain volatility risk when investing in equities.
 However, over an investment period of about 10–15 years, well-selected stock indices have historically always delivered gains, making them a safer investment than annuities with guarantees, which unfortunately often only guarantee high costs and minimal returns.
 In periods without a world war, you can expect a superior index to avoid losses for any 10-year period.